HAPPY BIRTHDAY, SANDMAN!

 How did working on such an iconic figure feel for you overall?

-The emotional connection I Sandmännchen with Sandmännchen is unique in my 30-year career.
-And it was the same for all the other manufacturers—a shared sense of connection that brings back the carefree moments of childhood, putting a smile on all our faces as we worked on it.
+The emotional connection I Sandmännchen to Sandmännchen is unique to me in my 30-year career.
+And actually, all of us at the workshop felt the same way—a shared sense of connection that brings back the carefree moments of childhood, which put a smile on all of our faces as we worked on it.